Domestic Bonfires

 What can you burn?

-You should restrict the waste you burn to dry (not green) garden waste and clean untreated timber.
+Allowed: You should restrict the waste you burn to dry (not green) garden waste and clean untreated timber.

-Never burn household rubbish, furniture, rubber tyres or anything containing plastic, foam, paint, glue or preservative.
+Not allowed: You should never burn household rubbish, furniture, rubber tyres or anything containing plastic, foam, paint, glue or preservative.
 Burning these items creates noxious fumes that give off a range of poisonous compounds.

 Safety

 It is wise to keep the fire away from trees, fences and buildings.
 Never apply petrol, as the invisible fumes around the petrol catch fire explosively.
+You should warn your neighbours in advance and choose a calm, dry day avoiding windy conditions.
+You should keep the fire small and controlled and never leave a bonfire unattended.
+Avoid lighting bonfires at night or during weekends when people are outdoors.

 Health